Research Fellowship Schemes

 Dr Danielle McLean is a current Fellow, researching 'Volcanic Ash for Synchronising Archaeological and Climate Records in Northwest Africa', with Prof. Victoria Smith as mentor.

-Dr Alexander Weide conducted research on 'Co-Evolution of Social and Agricultural Practices at the Dawn of Farming' from 2021 to 2023with Prof. Amy Bogaard as mentor.
+Dr Alexander Weide conducted research on 'Co-Evolution of Social and Agricultural Practices at the Dawn of Farming' from 2021 to 2024with Prof. Amy Bogaard as mentor.
+He went on to become Assistant Professor in Environmental Archaeology at the Department of Archaeology, University of Cambridge.

 msca logo